Widow’s car broken into while visiting late husband’s Norfolk grave

 A police report has been filed, but there are no suspects at this time.

-When it comes to property security, the Norfolk city officials said in a statement,
+When it comes to property security, Norfolk city officials said in a statement:

 Pierce encourages everyone to be on guard.
-She said going forward she won’t visit her husband alone because she does not want to get hurt.
+She said going forward, she won't visit her husband alone because she does not want to get hurt.